Pullusb/storytools-docs/docs/tutorial/setup-project.md

 ![add new scens](../images/setup/seq_create_scenes.png)

-> You can also create new scenes with `TEMPLATE_SHOT_` prefix.
-The content will be use in new shot using this template
+> You can also create new scenes named with `TEMPLATE_SHOT_` prefix.
+New scene can be created directly in sequencer using this template.

 ### Dual window setup